Course Descriptions

 • Academy Awards of Books: Lights!
 Cameras!
 Action!
 Students will read a captivating book and discuss it in a literature circle format.
 As we read the book, students will participate in engaging projects that help enhance their understanding of literary elements.
 Students will then watch the movie to compare and contrast this exciting book with the motion picture.
 This class will help students with comprehension, writing skills, speaking skills and much more.

-• Current Events: events.
-Students will learn about the parts of a news article and practice identifying the credibility of sources by analyzing the sourcing of the authors, claims, and reasoning given within articles.
+• Current Events: Students will learn about the parts of a news article and practice identifying the credibility of sources by analyzing the sourcing of the authors, claims, and reasoning given within articles.
 Our class will engage with various forms of media, including video reports, newspapers, social media content, and other informational media.
 Through this course, students will develop critical thinking skills and expand their understanding of different issues and events in the world.

-• Health: This course will provide students the opportunity to learn about a variety of health issues which include developing strategies for appropriately and safely expressing emotions, practicing ways of showing respect for self and others, reinforcing the importance of healthy behaviors by learning about nutrition, disease prevention, and consequences of substance abuse.
+• Health: This course will provide students the opportunity to learn about a variety of health issues which include the following: developing strategies for appropriately and safely expressing emotions, practicing ways of showing respect for self and others, reinforcing the importance of healthy behaviors by learning about nutrition, disease prevention, and consequences of substance abuse.

-Language Arts:Our studies this year will follow the Language Arts Common Core and will include reading exciting short stories and novels of various genres to analyze plot, characterization, theme, mood, conflict and much more.
+Language Arts: Our studies this year will follow the Language Arts Common Core and will include reading exciting short stories and novels of various genres to analyze plot, characterization, theme, mood, conflict and much more.
 In addition, the students will write and analyze poetry for figurative language and meaning.
 They will also hone their writing by constructing narrative, persuasive and research essays.
-Furthermore, students will improve their grammatical, language and comprehension skills through the programs Mountain Language, Lexia and Membean.
+Furthermore, students will improve their grammatical, language and comprehension skills through the programs Mountain Language, and Membean.
 Students will also use interactive notebooks to take Cornell notes and process what they learn through summarizing and thinking maps.
 Students will be excited to discover the wonderful world of literature, writing and poetry!

-6th Grade Math: Students will be reviewing and expanding their knowledge of math vocabulary, performing operations with integers, fractions, decimals, percentages, solving equations, using geometry, measurement, problem solving, and graphing.
-This course is designed for 6th grade students who are below grade level expectations.
+• Math Course 1: Students will be reviewing and expanding their knowledge of math vocabulary, performing operations with integers, fractions, decimals, percentages, solving equations, using geometry, measurement, data analysis, problem solving, and graphing.
+Students will represent and solve mathematical situations with algebraic symbols.
 There is an assessment score required to be enrolled in this class.

 Religion: Students will explore the history of salvation, focusing on the Old Testament while also exploring its fulfillment in the New Testament.
 They will follow the stories of the Chosen People while reading, studying and reflecting on excerpts from the Pentateuch, Historical, Prophetic and Wisdom Literature.
 Students will gain a deeper understanding of the sacraments, the liturgical year, moral life, family life topics and the lives of the saints.
 Finally, they will grow in their experience of different forms of prayer, including the devotion of the Holy Rosary.